bitrix24/b24restdocs/api-reference/lists/lists/lists-get.md

 >
 > Who can execute the method: any user

 The `lists.get` method returns infoblock data.
-On success, the infoblock data will be returned; otherwise, an empty array will be returned.
-This method allows you to retrieve a list of data from all infoblocks of the specified type at once.
+On success, infoblock data will be returned; otherwise, an empty array will be returned.
+This method can be used to retrieve a list of data from all infoblocks of the specified type.
 When working with social network groups, it is essential to specify the group's `ID`, or an access error will occur.

 ## Parameters
 #|